Food Safety

 E. coli is found in several popular food items, with the highest prevalence in raw milk and cheese, raw beef and poultry, sprouts, and leafy greens.3 Outbreaks in these products are often connected to cross-contamination during processing or preparation.

-The Food and Drug Administration monitors and handles outbreaks traced to such food sources, providing guidelines and best practices for the industry.
+The Food and Drug Administration (FDA) monitors and handles outbreaks traced to such food sources, providing guidelines and best practices for the industry.

 In the foodservice industry, though, understanding which items are high-risk will allow you to prioritize your handling and storage practices for these products.